waylow/add_camera_rigs/README.md

 ==========
 ==TO DO:==
 ==========
+-add the comp guides back (it is different in 2.8) -maybe remove the blank drivers on the camera and just leave them locked

+Bugs:
 -if the current collection is hidden it throws an error when you try to add a camera rig -if the objects don't exist but the data does it gets out of sync with the naming

--add the comp guides back (it is different in 2.8)
+Future:
 -maybe connect the camera lens and other settings to a custom property on the camera bone that way it can be animated on the rig instead of over 2 objects.

--maybe remove the blank drivers on the camera and just leave them locked